 6. What If I Do Poorly in Foreign Language or Math?
 What If I Hate A Subject Area?

 Foreign Language Notes

-- Passing Spanish 2 Counts as two years of Spanish.
+- Passing Spanish 2 at a college counts as two years of Spanish.
 The same with other foreign

 - Middle school foreign languages may count as well.

 - If you stop taking a foreign language, you should pick up another subject.